-1. A "Regular" student is either full-time or part-time, has satisfied all of the admission requirements, and is enrolled as a candidate for a degree or certificate.

-- 2. A "Dual Credit" student is enrolled in courses on campus or at an approved high school, and earns credits that count toward high school graduation as well as toward a college certificate or degree.
-A dual credit student is a current high school student who has earned 14 units of high school credit.
-Credits earned by "Dual Credit" will be banked at TMCC until all admissions requirements are satisfied.
-A student who wishes to apply for dual credit must get written approval of a high school principal/superintendent and registrar prior to registration.
-A dual credit student may enroll for a maximum of 8 hours per semester. - 3.
-An "Early Entry Student" is a high school student who has earned at least 20 or more units of high school credit and who has a High School cumulative GPA of at least 3.00, and be recommended by the high school principal or his or her official designee.
-An early entry student may enroll for a maximum of 8 semester hours per semester - 4.
+- 1. A "Regular" student is either fulltime or part-time, has satisfied all of the admission requirements, and is enrolled as a candidate for a degree or certificate. - 2.
+An "Early Entry Student" (Dual Credit) is a high school student who is a Junior/Senior of high school credit and who has a High School cumulative GPA of at least 3.00, and be recommended by the high school principal or his or her official designee.
+A student who wishes to apply for dual credit must get written approval of a high school principal/superintendent and registrar prior to registration. - 3.
 A "Non-Degree" seeking student is not eligible to receive Federal Financial Aid.
 A "Non-Degree" student is one who meets one of the following criteria: - a.
 Is a current GED student who has passed three of the GED tests, and wishes to enroll in ASC 086-Writing Basics or MATH 100-Applied Math.

-The GED student must have written approval from the GED Coordinator and Registrar prior to registration.
+The GED student must have written approval from the GED Coordinator and Registrar prior to registration. - b.

-- b.
 An "Auditor" is a student who will attend classes only as a listener, and participation will be at the discretion of the instructor.
-College credit will not be received, and cannot be used toward a degree or certificate.
+College credit will not be

+- received, and cannot be used toward a degree or certificate.
 The Auditor will receive a grade of "AU". - c.
 A "Continuing Education Unit" student is one who is enrolled in courses for CEU credit. - d.
 A "Customized Training" student is one who is enrolled in courses designed to meet the training needs of an employer. - e.
 An "Ability to Benefit" student is one who may not satisfy admission requirements, but may have the "ability to benefit" from certain courses.
 Proper documentation from an outside source showing the student's "ability to benefit" may be required before the student is admitted.
+The Registrar's Office will process the student's registration materials and notify the instructors of the student's enrollment in class/classes.